kemuelGermones/Trackero/README.md

 ### Description

-This is a project management tool built with TypeScript, React.js, Express.js, Node.js and MongoDB.
-It is intended to use as a internal tool within a organization that allows users to easily track, prioritize and resolve issues, bugs and tasks in a specific project.
+Is a project management tool that is intended to use as an internal tool within an organization that allows users to easily track, prioritize and resolve issues, bugs and tasks in a one central location.

 ### Requirements